 If you are coming from the east, Banff & Lake Louise is a 90 minute (140 kilometre or 87 mile) drive west of Calgary, Alberta.
 If you are coming from the west, Banff & Lake Louise is a scenic day’s drive (850 kilometres or 530 miles) from Vancouver, travelling through the Coast Mountains, wine country of British Columbia and then the spectacular Canadian Rockies.

-You can find out more information about parking in Banff & Lake Louise here.
+Find out more information about parking in Banff & Lake Louise.

 Many international and North American airlines fly directly to the Calgary International Airport.

 From the airport, it is a scenic 90 minute (140 kilometre or 87 mile) drive to Banff & Lake Louise.
 There are regular shuttle bus connections from the airport to Banff & Lake Louise or you could rent a car from the airport or in Calgary city.

 If you would like to make a proper road trip, Vancouver International Airport is 850 kilometres (530 miles) to the west of Banff & Lake Louise.

 The Rocky Mountaineer has regularly scheduled train services that stop at Banff.
 For more information, see Rocky Mountaineer’s website.